SoftInstigate/restheart-website/docs/graalvm.md

 The GraalVM is faster than OpenJDK and it is also a polyglot runtime environment, so that you can seamlessly use multiple languages to implement RESTHeart plugins.

+RESTHeart leverages the GraalVM to allow developing [services](/docs/plugins/core-plugins/#services) and [interceptors](https://restheart.org/docs/plugins/core-plugins/#interceptors) using JavaScript.

+See [Polyglot JavaScript Services and Interceptors on GraalVM](/docs/upgrade-to-v6/#graalvm) for more details.

 {: .bs-callout.bs-callout-info}
-In the v5.2 product line we will progressively leverage the GraalVM to allow you to develop plugins, such as [services](/docs/plugins/core-plugins/#services) and [interceptors](https://restheart.org/docs/plugins/core-plugins/#interceptors) by just defining JavaScript lambda functions.
+Want to see some code?
+Several [code examples](https://github.com/SoftInstigate/restheart/tree/master/polyglot/src/test/resources/test-js-plugins) are available as well.

 ### Benefits of running RESTHeart as a native image